🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 Who files for divorce at 80?

-I guess they put it in.
+I guess they put up.

-Like what are you trying to go out with?
+Like, what are you trying to go out with?

-I guess you didn't want to.
+You didn't want to.

 She must have been tortured.